Politics of the United Kingdom: England, Wales and Northern Ireland

 Both English law, which applies in England and Wales, and Northern Ireland law are based on common-law principles.
 The essence of common-law is that law is made by judges sitting in courts, applying their common sense and knowledge of legal precedent (stare decisis) to the facts before them.
 The Courts of England and Wales are headed by the Senior Courts of England and Wales, consisting of the Court of Appeal, the High Court of Justice (for civil cases) and the Crown Court (for criminal cases).
 The Supreme Court of the United Kingdom is the highest court in the land for both criminal and civil cases in England, Wales, and Northern Ireland and any decision it makes is binding on every other court in the hierarchy.

 Scotland

 Scots law, a hybrid system based on both common-law and civil-law principles, applies in Scotland.
 The chief courts are the Court of Session, for civil cases, and the High Court of Justiciary, for criminal cases.
 The Supreme Court of the United Kingdom serves as the highest court of appeal for civil cases under Scots law.
-Sheriff courts deal with most civil and criminal cases including conducting criminal trials with a jury, known that as Sheriff solemn Court, or with a Sheriff and no jury, known as (Sheriff summary Court).
+Sheriff courts deal with most civil and criminal cases including conducting criminal trials with a jury, known as Sheriff solemn Court, or with a Sheriff and no jury, known as Sheriff summary Court.
 The Sheriff courts provide a local court service with 49 Sheriff courts organised across six Sheriffdoms.

 Electoral systems

+The United Kingdom has a democracy with the Democracy Index rated the United Kingdom as a "full democracy" ranking 18th worldwide with an overall score of 8.28 out of a maximum of 10.
 Various electoral systems are used in the UK: